Skip to main content

 (Image credit: Toho)

-It's officially spooky season, and as we are getting closer to October 31, that means now is the best time to tuck into all the best Halloween movies.
-However, horror is a massive and very popular genre, and it can feel like a chore trying to find something new to watch during this scaretacular season.
-Well, as a massive fan of slashers, cinematic hauntings, and with over 500 horror movies logged in my Letterboxd account, I've decided to help out my fellow horror hounds by highlighting my top 10 scary hits to watch this All Hallows Eve.
+Spooky season may be over, but it's always a good shout to tuck into all the best scary Halloween movies.
+However, horror is a massive and very popular genre, and it can feel like a chore trying to find something new to watch.
+Well, as a massive fan of slashers, cinematic hauntings, and with over 500 horror movies logged in my Letterboxd account, I've decided to help out my fellow horror hounds by highlighting my top 10 scary hits to watch with the lights off tonight.

 In this list, I've tried to avoid writing up all the go-to and (very worthy) classics, since you can find them all over the internet, including in our very own list of the best horror movies.
 For that reason, big omissions like The Thing, John Carpenter's Halloween, and The Shining have been left off the ranking in favour of the lesser-known scary heroes of the genre.
 My goal is to try and introduce you to something new, and if you have any other picks that you think deserve more love, feel free to comment them down below as well.